Sun Joe SPX4001 vs SPX3001 - The Differences

 The following charts are provided to show you at a glance how the main specs of the Sun Joe SPX3001 compare to the Sun Joe SPX4001.

-- Cleaning Power: With 2436 C.U., the Sun Joe SPX3001 boasts substantially greater overall cleaning efficiency compared to the SPX4001's 1798 C.U.
+- With its 2436 C.U., the Sun Joe SPX3001 demonstrates a substantially greater overall cleaning efficiency than the SPX4001, which has 1798 C.U.

 Design Comparison